dwin0/blog/content/blog/web-server/index.en.md

 ---

 Note: The listed rules are extremly simplified.
-The procedure does not work if a web page has many CSS files or images. express offers [better methods](http://expressjs.com/en/starter/static-files.html) to deliver files.
+The procedure does not work if a web page has many CSS files or images.
+There are better rules for delivering files.

 ---